Banana Cream Cheesecake

-Banana Cream Cheesecake boasts a velvety filling with a thick Bavarian custard layer, all nestled in a vanilla wafer crust.
-Bursting with banana flavor and loaded with fluffy whipped cream for a phenomenal dessert!
+Banana Cream Cheesecake boasts a velvety filling with a thick Bavarian custard layer nestled in a vanilla wafer crust.
+It is bursting with banana flavor and loaded with fluffy whipped cream, making it a phenomenal dessert!

 Banana Cream Cheesecake Cheesecake Factory Copycat